What is Functional Testing? Explained with Test Cases and Example (Updated)

 Functional testing aims to address the core purpose of the software and hence it relies heavily on the software’s requirements.
 Thus, like requirements, testing scenarios and test cases require a great deal of organization.

 For any given scenario, like “login,” you have to understand the inputs and their expected outputs, and how to navigate the relevant part of the application.
-Let’s understand the functional testing step by step by taking an example of the online payment process.
+Let’s understand the step by step functional testing example of the online payment process.
 Here I’ve divided the whole process into 10 steps but it may vary depending on the functionality and testing process of the organization.

 1. Testing Goals